maverick2012/dharmendrasingh715.github.io/_posts/2016-8-5-equality-and-coercion.md

 Let's take a very classical example.

 {% highlight javascript%}
-    console.log(return 42 == '42');
+    console.log(return 42 + '');
 {% endhighlight %}

 So, what do you think will will be logged in console?

-Let's analyze the above code, what were are trying to do is comparing a number to string, and since
+Let's analyze the above code.
+What we are trying to do here is add a number to an empty string.
+The **+** operator will try to add the number with the empty string, however, the empty string is not a number so it will insist on concatenation (adding two strings) which as _(hidden) side effect_ will convert _number 42_ to its _string_ equivalent _"42"_.
+So, the console will log _"42"_ as a result.